-This should be the first way on how to treat anemia at home that we want to mention in this article.
+This should be the first way on how to treat anemia in adults and in babies at home that we want to mention in this article.
 To prevent and treat anemia, you need to cut down your intake of coffee and tea.
 This is because excessive caffeine levels can negatively affect the iron absorption.
 Besides, you also need to limit the intake of alcohol.
 This is because alcohol can prevent the body from making healthy blood cells, and even destroy your blood cells.
 Therefore, if you are diagnosed with anemia, you have to limit your alcoholic intake in order to prevent your condition from worsening.
 Instead, opt for freshly squeezed fruit and vegetable juices or smoothies.
 You can also add some honey for taste and added benefits.

 Read on List Of 29 Best Easy Homemade Drinks To Make At Home to discover some of the best drinks recipes that you can make at home.

 If you are unsure about how to treat anemia during pregnancy, then you should increase your intake of vitamin B12, either in the supplement or foods.
 To treat anemia caused by vitamin B12 deficiency, you may need to take a vitamin B12 supplement and include more animal foods such as eggs, meat and dairy products in your daily diet.

 3. How To Treat Anemia – Get Enough Iron

 To prevent and treat anemia during pregnancy, you need to ensure that you get enough iron.
 Have a well-balanced diet and add more iron-rich foods to your diet.

 - Dark green veggies like broccoli, spinach and kale